katherine-26/IoT-home--based-health-monitoring-prototype-/README.md

 # IoT-Based Home Health Monitoring System

-This project is a home-based health monitoring prototype that uses an *ESP32 microcontroller* and sensors to collect real-time environmental data such as temperature , heart rate and oygen saturation.
+This project is a home-based health monitoring prototype that uses an *ESP32 microcontroller* and sensors to collect real-time environmental data such as temperature , heart rate and oxygen saturation.
 The data is displayed on a web dashboard using [lovable.app](https://lovable.app), providing an easy-to-use interface for remote patient monitoring

 ## Key Features